Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

-Max Strus and his Miami Heat teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+The Miami Heat, Max Strus included, will be in action at 8:30 PM on Monday versus the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to make predictions on Strus' performance, we break down his available prop bets, using stats and trends, below.
+In this article we will dive into Strus' prop bets, using stats to help you make good predictions.

 Max Strus Prop Bets vs. the Nuggets